 The Bible is not just the most translated text in the world.
 It stands alone among translated books, with more than 3,300 versions (of at least major parts of the text).
 The closest runners-up can hardly hit 500.
 The Book of Books splits its linguistic map – for Christians at least – into two extraordinarily different languages: Old Testament Hebrew, which is as Semitic as it gets, and New Testament Greek, which belongs to an entirely different family, the Indo-European.
 What’s more, the content of the book seemed destined from the very beginning to follow a promiscuous series of linguistic migrations.

 Already a couple of centuries before Christ, the Jewish Bible was rendered into Hellenistic Greek.
-This is the famous Septuagint, significantly the only version of the Old Testament cited in the New – which, in itself, is already an inspired recogntion of the role of translation.
+This is the famous Septuagint, significantly the only version of the Old Testament cited in the New – which, in itself, is already an inspired recognition of the role of translation in Christian revelation.
 Some Jews actually held the very translation to be inspired.
 Centuries after Christ, the great St. Jerome would render both Old and New Testaments into the nascent popular Latin that was to intellectually and poetically inform the medieval world (and eventually generate the Romance tongues).
-Catholics have sometimes fallen into the same mistake as those Jews, and seen the Vulgate almost as an inspired translation.
+Catholics have sometimes fallen into the same mistake as those Jews, and seen the Vulgate as a virtually inspired translation.
 It is a great translation indeed, but it is the content that is inspired, not the language.

 Once the increase in literacy and the invention of movable type arose, it was not long before the Luther Bible and the King James Bible left their unmistakable imprint on two of the languages that would mold modern thought more than most (German and English).
 Renderings into other European tongues, followed by multiple world languages, soon followed suit, and the Biblical translation industry has barreled on unabated ever since.